rgmorales/kubernetes-the-hard-way-on-lxd/docs/01-prerequisites.md

 ```
 lxc --version
-3.0.3
+4.0.8

 ```

 You may ignore if you already have lxc installed.
-You can skip the next step and directly go to creating storage pool Just a little notes on installing the right version on ubuntu 18.04
+You can skip the next step and directly go to creating storage pool Just a little notes on installing the right version on ubuntu 18.04, you will not need to execute below snippet if you are using ubuntu 20.04

 ```
 sudo apt clean